DFE-Digital/get-into-teaching-app/app/views/content/tips-on-applying-for-teacher-training.md

 You can [find and apply to most postgraduate teacher training courses on GOV.UK](https://www.gov.uk/find-postgraduate-teacher-training-courses).

+You can choose up to 3 teacher training courses for each application.

 If you do not find what you were looking for, there are [other ways to train](/ways-to-train).

 Before you start, it’s particularly important to think about your referees and